CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.4 IT cabling.md

 #### INF.4.A12 Redundancies for the wiring (A)

 It was to be examined whether, at least for important buildings, a redundant, independent track-guided primary IT cabling should be created.
 It should also be checked whether the connections to IT or telecommunications providers should be designed redundantly.
 In the case of high or very high availability requirements SHOULD be considered to design the secondary and tertiary cabling redundant in the relevant buildings.
-The secondary cabling SHOULD be guided over at least two riser shafts, which should be located in different fire compartments of the building.
+The secondary cabling SHOULD be guided over at least two riser shafts, which should be located in different fire areas of the building.
 If redundant cabling is used, its functionality should be checked regularly.

 #### INF.4.A13 Material Assurance of IT Cabling (IA)